IOC 'shocked' by death of French athletes in helicopter crash

-The International Olympic Committee (IOC) on Tuesday mourned the death of three French sports stars, including two Olympic medallists, in a helicopter accident during the filming of a reality show.
+The International Olympic Committee (IOC) on Tuesday mourned the death of three French sports stars, including two Olympic medalists, in a helicopter accident during the filming of a reality show.

 "We are shocked by this sad news," IOC President Thomas Bach said in a statement.
 "Our thoughts are with the families and friends of these great athletes who have left us."